raspberrypilearning/fart-detector/WORKSHEET.md

 If we break this task down there are three things we need to do:

-- Turn resistor pins on and off
+- Turn resistor pins on and off.
-- Set all resistor pins in the ladder to represent a binary value
+- Set all resistor pins in the ladder to represent a binary value.
-- Loop between 0 and 15 to calibrate the ladder DAC
+- Loop between 0 and 15 to calibrate the ladder DAC.

 ### Turn resistor pins on and off

 In order to switch a resistor on or off we just use the `GPIO.setup` command with different parameters.
 If the resistor/pin is *on* we configure the pin to use `OUTPUT` mode and drive it LOW.
 This will connect the pin to ground and some voltage will then flow from the sensor output through to ground.
 If the sensor is *off* we just configure the pin to use `INPUT` mode, which means the pin is not connected to anything and nothing will flow through it.

-We can define a function called `set_pin` as follows to do this; enter or copy and paste this into your code.
+We can define a function called `set_pin` as follows to do this.
+Manually enter or copy and paste this into your code:

 ```python
 def set_pin(pin, ison):